+The Colossus of Maroussi by Henry Miller.
 Just before the outbreak of the Second World War the author Henry Miller went, for the first time, to Greece to visit his friend Lawrence Durrell and stayed for nine months traveling from Athens, around the Peloponnese and to Crete.
-His experiences are recorded in one of the best travel books you will ever read, The Colossus of Maroussi.
+His experiences are recorded in one of the best travel books you will ever read, amd was certainly an inspiration to me that just made me want to get on a plane and GO!

-Maybe it just has a real resonance for me because I too went to Greece and fell in love – with the varied landscapes, the romance of being on the edge of Europe and the beginning of the East, the history, the marvelous island journeys, the best swimming in the world, THE FOOD and, most of all the Greeks.
+When I finally got to Greece, like Henry Miller, I too fell in love – with the varied landscapes, the romance of being on the edge of Europe and the beginning of the East, the history, the marvelous island journeys, the best swimming in the world, THE FOOD and, most of all the Greeks.
 I agree with Miller when he says in the book “I like a good Greek meal better than a good French meal, even though it be heresy to admit it”

 |Fresh sardines with a fennel and carrot salad, Milos|